Today We Choose Faces: Notes

 The protagonist's name is Angelo di Negri, which means "Angel of Blacks" in Italian.
-All of his 12 clones have names which allude to Black, or Angel, or are anagrams of Angel.
-For example, Engel (German for "angel"), Lange (anagram of "angel"), Winkel (German for "angle", an anagram of angel), Jordan (the angel in Here Comes Mister Jordan), etc. The complete list is shown in the biography within The Collected Stories of Roger Zelazny Volume 3: This Mortal Mountain.
+All of his 12 clones have names that allude to Black or Angel, or are anagrams of Angel.
+Some examples include Engel (German for "angel"), Lange (anagram of "angel"), Winkel (German for "angle", an anagram of angel), and Jordan (the angel in Here Comes Mister Jordan).
+The complete list is shown in the character biography in The Collected Stories of Roger Zelazny, Volume 3: This Mortal Mountain.